-complaints, 99 and made decisions regarding issuing refunds.
-100
+deceptive ads,97 received and responded to consumers' complaints,98 and admitted she made decisions regarding issuing refunds.99

 Unquestionably, Ms. Hargrave had knowledge of H&A's deceptive acts and practices.
-In her Admissions, Ms. Hargrave admitted: a) she knew that "Hargrave & Associates made untrue or misleading representations to induce consumers to purchase their credit repair services, including, but not limited to, the representation that Defendants could improve substantially consumers' credit profiles and credit scores by permanently removing negative information from consumers' credit reports, even where such information was accurate and not obsolete;" b) "Hargrave & Associates could not remove accurate and not obsolete derogatory information from consumers' credit profiles, credit histories, such as bankruptcies, tax liens, foreclosures, garnishments, collections, judgments, and charge-offs;" c) she was "aware that Hargrave & Associates could not remove accurate and not obsolete derogatory information from consumers' credit profiles, credit histories, such as bankruptcies, tax liens, foreclosures, garnishments, collections, judgments, and charge-offs; tax liens, foreclosures, garnishments, collections, judgments, and charge-offs; d) "Hargrave & Associates requested or received
+Ms. Hargrave admitted: a) "Hargrave & Associates made untrue or misleading representations to induce consumers to purchase their credit repair services, including, but not limited to, the representation that Defendants could improve substantially consumers' credit profiles and credit scores by permanently removing negative information from consumers' credit reports, even where such information was accurate and not obsolete;" b) "Hargrave & Associates could not remove accurate and not obsolete derogatory information from consumers' credit profiles, credit histories, such as bankruptcies, tax liens, foreclosures, garnishments, collections, judgments, and charge-offs;" c) she was "aware that Hargrave & Associates could not remove accurate and not obsolete derogatory information from consumers' credit profiles, credit histories, such as bankruptcies, tax liens, foreclosures,